ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

 {{site.data.keyword.attribute-definition-list}}

-# Exporting VMware inventory
+# How to export VMware inventory?
 {: #vmware-inventory-export}
+{: faq}

 You can export a VMware vCenter resource inventory into CSV files.
 The information in the exported CSV files is used to size a target VMware vCenter Server® environment.
 It can also provide insights to the virtual machines in the source environment to help with migration planning.

-## Exporting lists
-{: #export-lists}

-You can export the contents of an inventory list into a CSV file.
+## How to export the contents of an inventory list into a CSV file?

-### Procedure to export lists
 {: #export-procedure}
+{: faq}

+You can export the contents of an inventory list into a CSV file through following steps:

 1. From the VMware vSphere® Web Client, open a list view for an object type, for example, **Virtual Machines** or **Hosts**.
    You can access list views of objects from the Global Inventory Lists and the search results.